Course: State-and-transition simulation modeling of landscape dynamics using ST-Sim

 - Incorporating variability and uncertainty into ST-Sim models: sampling from input distributions; defining spatial and temporal transition multipliers

 - Tracking derived variables, such as timber volume and wildlife habitat, using the attributes feature of ST-Sim

-- Introduction to scripting workflows with ST-Sim, including both pre- and post-processing, using Excel and the rsyncrosim R package
+- Introduction to scripting workflows with ST-Sim, including both pre- and post-processing, with examples provided using the rsyncrosim R package